AsusControlCenter/Software-Dispatch-Guide/README.md

 - **Path C 、** silent install .msu file
     - Sample C02 silent install msu

-- **Path D 、** silent install a pakcage ( if the sw containes many files we can zip them to one .zip)
+- **Path D 、** silent install a pakckage ( if the software contains many files , we can zip them to one .zip)
     - Sample D01 silent install UltraVNC

 ---